sketch-hq/SketchAPI/docs/pages/plugins-notarize-plugins.md

 ## Appendix: Xcode Signing Settings

 1. In your Xcode project, select the _Signing and Capabilities_ tab and select _Developer ID Application_ for the _Signing Certificate_ setting.
-2. Make sure your plugin framework is signed as a Developer ID Application in Xcode:
+2. Make sure you're signing your plugin framework with a Developer ID Application in Xcode:

    <img src="/images/developer/dev-id.png" width="536" height="auto" alt="Developer ID in Xcode" />